Post-Covid, Elvis Presley's Graceland bonds default – KION546

 By Alexandra Peers, CNN Business

-Paul Simon made that anthem to the historic Memphis home of Elvis Presley a top hit in 1986, about a decade after the death of the famed singer.
+Paul Simon released that anthem about the historic Memphis home of Elvis Presley in 1986, about a decade after the death of the famed singer.
 Much has changed.

 Covid-19 hurt Graceland so much that Tennessee state-issued bonds tied to tourist revenue have gone into default.
 The city of Memphis, the state and Elvis Presley Enterprises are squabbling over how this happened and how to fix a slide that brought some $20 million of Graceland Project bonds down to “junk” status.